“Education is something you do, not something you get.”

 Departmental assessment always begins with development of student learning goals for majors.
 Although there are starting points in creating learning goals, they are always based on what departments expect their students to know and be able to do by the time they graduate.
 Departments report their learning goals and assessment methods every two years, at the request of the Vice Provost of Undergraduate Academic Affairs (UAA).
 Reports are compiled and analyzed to create summary charts on the learning goals and assessment methods used across departments and within colleges and schools.
 The Assessment in the Major reports show that departments use a variety of methods to assess student learning in the major.
 Assessment of student learning includes direct and indirect measures, and one of OEA’s priorities is to work with departments to increase the amount and impact of direct measures of assessment, such as capstone courses, portfolio-based assessment, and use of senior-level classes as assessment sites.
 OEA also works with departments to develop exit surveys for seniors that include questions about departmental learning goals.
 Exit surveys can be a rich source of information for faculty about how students experience the major.

-In addition, aggregated course evaluation results also provide departments with information on teaching and learning.
-The UW course evaluation system (Instructional Assessment System - IAS) provides student feedback to faculty about their teaching, as well as about the academic challenge levels of their courses relative to other courses students have taken.
-Five-year summary reports of course evaluations for chairs and deans allow them to track departmental trends in teaching.
+In addition, aggregated course evaluation results provide departments with information on teaching and learning.
+The UW student ratings system, IASystem™, provides student feedback to faculty about their teaching, as well as about the academic challenge levels of their courses relative to other courses students have taken.

 All departments have curriculum committees that meet throughout the year.
 Faculty in curriculum committees use assessment information, as well as information about national trends in their disciplines and the realities of staff expertise and budgetary constraints, to review and often reshape the department’s curriculum.
 Curriculum maps assist in relating course offerings to specific student learning goals, and relational models tie course goals to goals at the level of the department and college.
 Curricular changes are tracked in the departments’ biennial assessment reports.